 - Day 1/Day 2 schedules are also based on an eight-period instructional day.
 Four classes meet on the first day at 80-90 minutes each while the other four classes meet on the second day for 80-90 minutes each.
 Lunch is a module connected to periods 3 and 7.

-- Rotating-drop schedules are usually constructed as an 8-period day with a common lunch for all students and teachers.
+- Rotating-drop schedules are constructed as an 8-period day with a common lunch for all students and teachers.
 Four classes rotate in the morning, dropping one class each day.
 In the afternoon, three of the four classes meet each day.
 Class length is usually 60 minutes; all students and teachers have lunch between the morning and afternoon rotations.

 STEP 3: Choose inserts.